Army MOS 15B Aircraft Powerplant Repairer

-- Remove, replace, service, prepare, preserve, clean and store engine assemblies or
+- Remove, replace, service, prepare, preserve, clean and store engine assemblies or components

-- Disassemble, repair, reassemble, adjust, diagnostically test turbine engine systems,
+- Disassemble, repair, reassemble, adjust, diagnostically test turbine engine systems, subsystems and components

-subsystems and components according to directives
+according to directives

 - Assist in troubleshooting engines and rigging engine controls